-Students who require an extension for an assessment should utilise the form found at https://forms.office.com/r/zZPZn9H46T, or speak directly with the relevant teacher prior to the due date.
+Students who require an extension for an assessment should utilise the form found at https://forms.office.com/r/95WcCJCS3x, or speak directly with the relevant teacher prior to the due date.
+If a student has not completed a task on the day, it is due, the penalties will apply.
+Computer problems associated with the completion of assignments will not be accepted as valid reasons for lateness.